We are currently accepting applications for our 2nd year of this program.

 Eligibility:

-• Must be entering your 3rd/junior year or 4th/senior year, as determined by credits, for the 2025-26 school year.
+• Must be entering your 3rd/junior year or 4th/senior year, as determined by credits, for the 2026-27 academic school year.

 • International students are eligible to apply.

-• Preference for a UArizona student majoring or minoring in astronomy.
+• Preference for a UArizona student majoring or minoring in astronomy and/or physics.

 Here are some helpful guidelines to help you prepare your application: